Pavan-1997/Azure_DevOps_CICD_Java/README.md

 In this project have setup a Azure pipeline where the source code is fetched from my GitHub, Pipeline was setup having stages for Maven, SonarQube and OWASP.

+The pipeline is executed on agent where I have made use of a EC2 Ubuntu machine to run the jobs.

 At the end ran the JAVA Jar file in the Command Line Script as a stage in the pipeline and later accessed the application.

 All the commands are documented in the CMD.txt file